2020-07-04

 When I explain the girls about the Solitud part, and how we have a good chance to secure all the thanes' support (I realize just now that Erikur might well agree that my plan is actually in the Empire's best interest as well), Jordis asks: what about Sybille?

 Of course, Sybille!
 I had forgotten about her.
-Or not really forgotten, but taken her for granted.
 She is the one I ought to confide in and ask for advice rather than Runil .
 With the kind of information Sybille has given me in the past, she has totally proven I can trust her.
 Also, being a vampire, she's above normal human ambitions.
 Clearly she is a conscientious vampire who doesn't want to roam about hunting people down.
 Of course, there is a remote possibility that she is not really collaborating with humans but merely fighting against one vampire faction in the interests of another, but there's no evidence suggesting it's actually the case.
 Sybille hasn't shown any signs of actively pursuing any goals apart from destroying vampires whenever they turn up.
 In short, she appears to be wanting nothing more than a stable situation where she can make herself somewhat useful, is generally left in peace, and has a steady supply of criminals to feed on.
 That is, she will be very much interested in keeping at least Solitud the way it is now.

 So, after our discussion (which is not as thorough as it ought to be, but we can't remain sitting here forever), I come up with the modified plan: